 About the Coase-Sandor Institute

 Building on a long tradition of excellence as the birthplace of law in economics, the University of Chicago Law School launched the Institute for Law and Economics in 2011.
 The goal of the Institute is to promote the understanding and dissemination of the economic approach to law.
-It supports research and learning by students, faculty and fellows, and organizes events and activities in Chicago and beyond.
+Toward that end, the Institute faculty produce cutting-edge research on the intersection of law and economics in the fields of contract law, corporate governance, finance, taxation, environmental regulation, energy policy, and criminal justice, among others.
+The Institute team provides empirical research support, promotes learning by students, faculty, and fellows, and organizes conferences and events in Chicago and beyond.

-In February 2013 Richard Sandor, Chairman and CEO of Environmental Financial Products LLC, and his wife Ellen became the principal donors to a $10 million endowment in law and economics at the University of Chicago Law School.
+In February 2013, Richard Sandor and his wife Ellen became the principal donors to a $10 million endowment in law and economics at the University of Chicago Law School.
 The Sandors made the gift in honor of Dr. Sandor's mentor, Nobel Laureate Ronald Coase, Clifton R. Musser Professor Emeritus of Economics at the Law School.
-In recognition, the Institute has been be renamed the Coase-Sandor Institute for Law and Economics.
+In recognition, the Institute has been renamed the Coase-Sandor Institute for Law and Economics.
 Read more about the Sandors' extraordinary gift.